Mugamba669/Vaccination-tracker/ReadMe.md

-## This is a simple aplication of Vaccination track system
+## This is a simple java servlet application of a Vaccination Tracking system

 ### To acces it
 ```